rushidotpy/rushidotpy/README.md

 - 🎓 **Master’s in Computer Science**, University of North Texas (Aug 2023 – May 2025)
 - 🛠️ **2+ years of professional experience** in Data Engineering, ETL pipelines, and cloud solutions
 - 💡 Passionate about building **high-performance, scalable, and reliable data systems**
-- 🤖 Skilled in integrating **ML models** into data workflows for actionable insights

 ---